trizen/sidef/TUTORIAL.md

 #pi = 3                # runtime error: can't modify non-lvalue constant
 ```

-This kind of constants are created dynamically at runtime and cannot be changed after initialization.
+These constants are generated dynamically during runtime and remain immutable once initialized.

 Multiple constant values can be declared and initialized, using the syntax: